Beyond Transparency: Algorithmic Management and Socio‑Technical Accountability in Platform Work

-XU Exponential University, Potsdam in collaboration with Berlin Social Science Center (WZB)
+XU Exponential University, Potsdam in collaboration with the Berlin Social Science Center (WZB)

 About the Workshop